ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 authors: "Katherine Eaton"
 dataset: "http://localhost:4000/plague150Local?d=map&legend=closed"
 abstract: "
 'The Plague' is a mystifying and devastating disease that has re-emerged multiple times throughout history.
-From the Plague of Justinian (6th century) to the Madagascar Plague Outbreak (2017), this infectious disease has resulted in exceptional mortality and societal upheaval.
+From the Plague of Justinian (6th century), through the centuries long Black Death Pandemic (14th-19th century), to the Madagascar Plague Outbreak (2017), this infectious disease has resulted in exceptional mortality and societal upheaval.

-### While our knowledge of plague has grown tremendously, there are many outstanding questions:
+### While our knowledge of the plague has grown tremendously, there are many outstanding questions:
 <br><br>
 1. __Where__ did the ancient pandemics originate?
 <br>
-2. __When__ might modern plague foci re-activate?
+2. __When__ might dormant plague zones re-activate?
 <br>
 3. __Why__ has plague gone extinct in some regions?
 <br>
-4. __How__ does a city respond to losing 30-50% of its population?
+4. __How__ does a community respond to losing a large portion of its population?
 <br><br>

 ### The mysteries of plague bring together researchers from a wide variety of disciplines from art history to microbiology.
-While each field stands to make a unique contribution, there remains a unified fascination over how people are affected and cope with this disease, as well as where, when, and why it suddenly appears...
+Each field contributes a unique perspective to the questions of how people are affected and cope with this disease, as well as where, when, and why it suddenly appears...

 ## Table of Contents